ValerioS05/pj2Quizzer/README.md

   - The result is structured with almost plain text displaying greetings a feedback with score and timing with a home button.
 ---
 ![Quiz result](/assets/images/readme-images/result.png)

 ---

+## Usage

+- At first we have the landing page where we can insert our `username`.
+- Once the username is inserted we can confirm it pressing the `enter` key or the `let's go` button.
+- A pop up will appear giving `3 level options`.
+After clicking on one of the options we are redirected by hyperlink to the page chosen.
+- When redirected we are presented with a `get ready` popup containing a `start` button.
+- Once pressed the start button will trigger the quiz starting the `countdown`, and the only thing left is to answer the questions presented to you.
+- During the quiz there is always a `quit` button present so you can stop the quiz anytime.
+- Only after the quiz is completed we are presented with the `results` of our performance with a `home` button redirecting us to the home page to start again.